T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

         * If only one `file` is specified, the default is `file`.
         * If there is a) a page defined or b) multiple elements, the default is `pdf`.

-* *element sources* - for `M:pdf` or `M:zip`, all of the following three element sources might be specified multiple times.
+* *element sources* - for `M:pdf` or `M:zip`, all of the following element sources may be specified multiple times.
-    Any combination and order of the three options are allowed.
+    Any combination and order of these options are allowed.

   * *file*: `F:<pathFileName>` - relative or absolute pathFileName offered for a) download (single), or to be concatenated in a PDF or ZIP.